• Skip to primary navigation

 • Bacon - Thick cut bacon is the best.
 Makes for a meatier bite.

-• Buns - The turkey patties for this recipe are large and thick.
+• Buns – The turkey patties for this recipe are large and thick.
 And when you add all the toppings, this burger will be substantial.
 You need a big bun to hold up to it.
-The Pretzilla Burger Buns are my favorite for this burger.
+The Pretzilla burger buns are my favorite for this burger.

 • Brie - Ohh melty nutty creamy Brie cheese, you are divine.
 You can find it in small wheels, and slice strips off for the burgers.
 You can eat the rind, or choose to cut it off.
 Once melted, the rind has a better texture and becomes unnoticeable in the burger.